conda-incubator/conda-store-ui/src/docs/markdown/DEVELOPMENT.md

 3. Activate the development environment `conda activate cs-ui-dev-env`
 4. Install yarn dependencies `yarn install`
 ### run the application
-1. run `yarn start` and wait for the application to finish starting up
+1. run `yarn run start` and wait for the application to finish starting up
 2. Open you local browser and go to [http://localhost:8000](http://localhost:8000) so see conda-store-ui.
 3. You can then login using the default username of `username` and default password of `password`.